segmentio/analytics-next/packages/signals/signals/README.md

 > Note: you can also rely on the initial analytics.page() call, which you can access as an Instrumentation signal.

 ### Network
-Network signals emit when a Request or Response is emitted is detected with the following requirements:
+Network signals emit when an HTTP Request is made, or an HTTP Response is received.
+To emit a network signal, the network activity must have the following requirements:
-- Uses the `fetch` API
+- Initiated using the `fetch` API
 - First party domain (e.g if on `foo.com`, then `foo.com/api/products`, but not `bar.com/api/products`)
 - Contains the content-type: `application/json`